 When setting goals for a PPC campaign, use the SMART method: specific, measurable, achievable, relevant, and time-bound.
 Clearly define goals, track progress, ensure they’re realistic and relevant, and set deadlines for completion.
 This helps everyone involved understand what they’re working towards and improves the chances of success.

 To align PPC goals with business objectives, define specific PPC goals that support them.
-For example, increasing sales may require generating a specific number of conversions.
-Regularly reviewing and adjusting goals is important.
+For example, increasing sales may require generating a particular number of conversions.
+Regularly reviewing and adjusting goals is essential.
 Communication and collaboration between departments can ensure alignment with business strategies.

 Continuously monitor and adjust campaigns to improve performance and achieve goals.